natukin1978/stable-diffusion-EZTweak-tools/README.md

 ## Contributing

-If you would like to contribute to Mask Creator For Inpainting, please open an issue to discuss your ideas or submit a pull request.
+If you would like to contribute to Stable Diffusion EZTweak tools, please open an issue to discuss your ideas or submit a pull request.

 ## Author